xak2000/nomad/website/source/docs/job-specification/resources.html.md

 ### Devices

-This example shows a device constraints as specified in the [device][] stanza which require two nvidia GPUs to be made available:
+This example shows a device constraints as specified in the [device][] block which require two nvidia GPUs to be made available:

 ```hcl